The Slippery Slope (Arrrgghhh! I've Cracked!)

 It’s like watching those poor souls from Weight Watchers or Slimming World.
 Saints on Monday.
 Sinners by Tuesday tea.

-They leave the weigh-in lighter and holier-than-thou… only to launch themselves into their favourite takeaway and inhale a large meat feast, chips, curry sauce, kebab, AND cheesecake - all before 8pm.
+They leave the weigh-in lighter and holier-than-thou… only to launch themselves into their favorite takeaway and inhale a large meat feast, chips, curry sauce, kebab, AND cheesecake.
+All before 8pm.

 And they wonder why the scales are yelling at them the following week.
-Bless 'em.
-Honestly, it's tragic and hilarious.
+Bless them.
+Honestly, it’s tragic and hilarious.

 Blood sugars?
 Not terrible.

-My belly distended, looking like I have a basketball under my shirt.
+When it arrives, it’s like watching a ravenous dog at a food bowl.
+Snarling.
+Slobbering.
+Eyes rolling back with each bite.
+But then comes the aftermath.
+I look like Buddha, my belly distended, looking like I have a basketball under my shirt.
 Kebab wrapper laying there licked clean, empty and steaming.
-The Homunculus in my head whispering to no one in particular:
+The little man in my head saying:

 “Why did I do it?”

 And thus begins the slow descent…..
 The treats start creeping back in.
-A cheeky cola here, a biscuit there.
+A cheeky cola here, a cake there.
 One day off becomes three.
 Then a week.
 Then….
-Let’s say you're basically on first-name terms with Mr. Chippy again.
+Let’s just say you’re basically on first-name terms with Mr. Chippy again.

 Before you know it, you’re right back where you started - only now you can’t feel your toes and your doctor is looking at you like you’ve just kicked a puppy into a river!